Medical Research

 Beyond our internal research initiatives, Union Hospital has also forged close partnerships with different research experts from academic institutions, e.g. the Chinese University of Hong Kong (CUHK), to carry out different researches.
 Through clinical practice and scientific research, we are driving medical advancement and continuously elevating the standard of patient care.

-Here are some of the research projects currently underway at our Hospital:
+Here are some of the research projects currently underway at our Hospital and selected research outcomes:

 No.Ethics Committee Ref No.Application DateApproval DateResearch Study TitlePrincipal InvestigatorAffiliation

 1EC01726/06/201912/11/2019A prospective study of pregnant women with and without inflammatory bowel diseases in order to better understand the patterns of bacterial transmission from the mother to the babyProf.
-NG Siew ChienDepartment of Medicine and Therapeutics, CUHK
+NG Siew ChienDepartment of Medicine and Therapeutics, the Chinese University of Hong Kong

 2EC02228/10/201901/05/2020Understanding the molecular diversity of breast cancer and its clinical implicationProf.
-TSE Man Kit GaryDepartment of Anatomical & Cellular Pathology, CUHK
+TSE Man Kit GaryDepartment of Anatomical & Cellular Pathology, the Chinese University of Hong Kong

 6EC03012/06/202320/07/2023In-depth characterization of endometrial immune cell profile and angiogenesis in women with reproductive failure around the time of embryo implantationProf.
-ZHANG TaoDepartment of O&G, CUHK
+ZHANG TaoDepartment of Obstetrics and Gynaecology, the Chinese University of Hong Kong

 Icon Back To Top